SmartEVSE/SmartEVSE-3/docs/MQTT_API.md

 Below is a list of MQTT topics the Smart EVSE v 3.6 can use.

 Each MQTT topic starts with the topic prefix, which can be set in the MQTT config section of html UI, accessible via http://SmartEVSE-xxxx/
-The default topic prefix is SmartEVSE-xxxx, where xxxx is your EVSE serial number.
+The default topic prefix is SmartEVSE/xxxx, where xxxx is your EVSE serial number.
 Below we use "<prefix>" for this.

 # EVSE MQTT settable